Ginataan (pronounced: GHEE -nah-ta- AN) is a Filipino term that refers to food cooked with gata, or coconut milk.

 What is sago?
 Is it the same as tapioca pearls?

-Sago seeds, or sago pearls, are similar to tapioca pearls and can often be confused as the same product, but sago is extracted from the center, or pith, of tropical plants while tapioca comes from the root of the plant; both have a soft, light, and chewy texture.
+Sago seeds, or sago pearls, are similar to tapioca pearls and often can be confused as the same product, but sago is extracted from the center, or pith, of tropical trees while tapioca comes from the root of the plant, both have a soft, light, and chewy texture.

 What is the difference between rice flour and glutinous rice flour?

-Rice flour is made from common rice, while glutinous rice flour is made by grinding Oryza sativa glutinosa variety rice, also known as sticky rice, botan, or sweet rice
+Rice flour is made from common rice, while glutinous rice flour is made from grinding the Oryxa sativa glutinosa variety, also known as sticky rice, botan, or sweet rice.

 Does glutinous rice flour contain gluten?

-No, it is called glutinous for its “sticky” texture.
+No, it is called glutinous for its “sticky” consistency.